servicetitan/Stl.Fusion/docs/README.md

 > Q: Does ServiceTitan use Stl.Fusion now?

 Yes, but not in production.
-We're currently using it on our "DevPortal" web site, which aggregates the information about all of our Kubernetes-based app instances.
+We're currently using it on our internal DevPortal web site, which aggregates the information about all of our Kubernetes-based app instances.
 The intent is to turn DevPortal into a "home page" for all of our developers, so it will aggregate much more useful information over time.